Sage-Bionetworks/PythonEmbedInR/README.md

 #### Change the predefined conversion of pyGet
 Similar to pySet the behavior of pyGet can be changed by utilizing pyGetPoly.
-The predefined version of pyGetPoly for an object of class prMatrix looks like the following
+The predefined version of pyGetPoly for an object of class prMatrix looks like the following:
 ```r
 setMethod("pyGetPoly", signature(key="character", simplify = "logical", pyClass = "prMatrix"),
           function(key, simplify, pyClass){